ualibweb/UALIB_Workshops/02_Unix/03_Unix_Viewing_Counting.md

 user@computer:~$ cd /home/user/Desktop/Udata/View

 ```
-Then we can use `cat` to print the content to standard output:
+We can then use the `cat` utility to print the content to standard output:

 ```console